ginkgo-project/ginkgo/dev_tools/containers/README.md

 default, so it is necessary to add the `build-essential` package to the requirements.

+In addition to the previous argument, an extra `papi` argument can be given.
+This argument can be set to `True` to indicate that the image should be built for papi support.
+In this case, if papi files can be found, the library perfmon (`libpfm4`) is added do the docker container and papi files are copied to the container from a folder named `papi/` with the following format:
++ `papi/include`: papi include files
++ `papi/lib`: papi pre-built library files
++ `papi/bin`: papi pre-built binary files

 The dockerfiles and container images already generated are:
 + GNU 8, LLVM 6 (7 will replace this as soon as it is available)
 ## Using HPCCM recipes and docker to create containers